-While the form looks a bit outdated, it is a pretty straightforward process.
-One thing to note is that you’ll need to create two separate passwords with ANA: One for its website and another “AMC Password” which is a 4-digit PIN that you’ll need for verification purposes when speaking with an agent over the phone.
+While the form looks a bit outdated, it's a pretty straightforward process.
+One thing to note is that you'll need to create two separate passwords with ANA: One for its website and another “AMC Password” which is a 4-digit PIN that you'll need for verification purposes when speaking with an agent over the phone.
 Write this AMC Password down or use a go-to number – it may come in handy one day.

 Now that you've joined, where do you want to go?
 Your options are nearly endless.